Please note that the Master Specialisations Lied and Ensemble Singing have additional requirements for application.

-To apply for the Master Early Music Vocal Studies a video recording should be send in with a programme consisting of 4 songs and/or arias of different character and style.
-The programme should have a maximum length of 30 minutes and include:
+To apply for the Master Classical Music Vocal Studies a video recording should be send in with a programme consisting of 4 songs and/or arias of different character and style.
+The programme should have a maximum length of 30 minutes and shows:

-Preferably, the programme is related to your proposal for the Master Research.
+Your repertoire choice should demonstrate your experience with and knowledge of Historically Informed Performance.
+Preferably, the programme is related to your proposed Master Research.

 In addition to the video recordings, you send in your Master Project Plan, that gives an outline of your ideas about the design of your Master studies.
 In the Master Project Plan Guidelines document at the end of the page you find more information about the requirements of the plan.